davestewart/figma-messaging/docs/bus.md

 })
 ```

-A fleshed-out version looks like this:
+A fleshed-out version might look like this:

 ```ts
 import { makeBus } from 'figma-messaging'